SMSD75/Timetuning/README.md

 # Time Does Tell: Self-Supervised Time-Tuning of Dense Image Representations

 Official PyTorch implementation and pretrained models for ***TimeT***.
 For details, see [arXiv](https://arxiv.org/abs/2308.11796).
 Optimizing with our model, ***TimeT***, does not necessitate a significant GPU budget.
 Our training process is conducted on a single NVIDIA GeForce RTX 3090, making ***TimeT*** an effortless solution to enhance your Vision Transformer's (ViT) spatial awareness.
 The only prerequisite is to create videos featuring the objects that you aim to segment in your subsequent tasks.
-After that, simply fine-tune a pre-trained ViT using our proprietary temporal loss.
+After that, simply fine-tune a pre-trained ViT using our self-supervised temporal loss.

 ![Logo](Images/Fig1.jpg)